Gas Cylinder Storage | Gas Bottle Storage Requirements

 5. Protected from Falling Over

-LPG gas bottle storage should be located so that they are not likely to be damaged or dislodged under normal circumstances of use.
-A retention chain or strap should be used.
+chained gas bottlesLPG gas bottle storage should be located so that they are not likely to be damaged or dislodged under normal use circumstances.

 Any trolley or stand in which the gas bottle storage is housed shall be of metal construction and of adequate stability.

-LPG gas bottle storage should be kept in a location that does not hinder the escape of people and LPG gas storage (propane gas storage) is well away (at least 6 metres) from any combustible or waste materials.
+LPG gas storage (propane gas storage) should be well away (at least 6 metres) from any combustible or waste materials.

 7. Segregated from Oxidizing and Toxic Gases

-LPG gas bottle storage shall be kept at least 3 m from oxidizing gases, like oxygen.
+LPG gas bottle storage shall be kept at least 3m from oxidizing gases, like oxygen.

 The exception is where the LPG gas bottles and oxidizing gas form part of a portable oxy-fuel system used for welding, brazing, cutting or similar applications.